Valley Link: Rail service

-Valley Link is a plan to utilize diesel multiple units or electric multiple units along the former First transcontinental railroad right-of-way through the Altamont Pass and in the Interstate 580 median through the city of Livermore.
-Trains would initially run 26 mi from the ACE North Lathrop station to the Dublin/Pleasanton BART station with stops in the Tracy area and potential transfer stations with ACE at Greenville Road in Livermore and North Lathrop.
+Valley Link is a plan to utilize zero-emission hydrogen trainsets along the former first transcontinental railroad right-of-way through the Altamont Pass and in the Interstate 580 median through the city of Livermore.
+Trains would initially run 26 mi from the Dublin/Pleasanton station to Mountain House Community station, with intermediate stations at Isabel and Southfront Road.
 Weekday service would connect to every other BART train at Dublin/Pleasanton.

 The developer of River Islands has offered to cover the cost of station construction in exchange for the ability to build a transit village at the site.

-In 2018, Stadler met with the governing board to discuss traction sources; diesel multiple unit or diesel / battery electric hybrid vehicles will likely serve the route.
+In 2018, Stadler met with the governing board to discuss traction sources; diesel multiple unit or diesel/battery electric hybrid vehicles will likely serve the route.
 AECOM was contracted to perform a feasibility study for the project that same year.
 The loading gauge of highway underpasses limits the selection of rolling stock.

 The San Joaquin Regional Rail Commission agreed to operate the service in 2020.

-Plans, are for opening 2027 at earliest,running east from Dublin/Pleasanton station.

 Funding

 Funds previously allocated to BART to construct a Livermore extension were forfeited to this authority by July 1, 2018, amounting to at least $145 million.
 Funding for the feasibility study was provided variously by Caltrans, Metropolitan Transportation Commission, and the San Joaquin County Council of Governments.
 By February 2019, more than $588 million had been accumulated for the project.
 In 2020, the project gained a further $400 million from reallocated BART funds.
+In 2023, the state of California awarded the project $25 million.

 Stations

 The following are initial planned stations along the route:

+Further phases are planned to extend the line north to Lathrop and Stockton.
 Infill stations at Ellis and Grant Line Road may be added in the future.
-The second phase is planned to extend the line north to Stockton.